INTRODUCTION

 to central Manchester, the MLFHS Resource Centre offers a warm welcome.

-Manchester and Lancashire FHS have published all of the recovered material
+Publications on CDROMManchester and Lancashire FHS have published all of the recovered material

 on a series of CDROMs.
 Each CDROM contains images of the reconstituted pages